MalihehIzadi/ml4se/index.md

 for an enhanced software development experience.
 In this project,
-we aim to tailor pre-trained language models for source code to solve software engineering tasks including code completion, type completion, and code summarization.
+we aim to tailor pre-trained language models to source code to solve software engineering tasks including code completion, type completion, and code summarization.
-Each gorup will fine-tune, perform few-short learning or prompt engineering to improve a pre-trained code model for the specific task at hand.
+Each group will fine-tune, perform few-short learning or prompt engineering to improve a pre-trained code model for the specific task at hand.
-Then, you will evaluate the models outputs on a test set.
+Then, you will evaluate the model outputs on a test set.

 You will implement different models.
 You are required to use Python and more specifically, [Pytorch](https://pytorch.org).
 Check our curated list of